The Payback Time Trust

 Overview

-The Payback Time Trust is a private grant-making trust established in 2012 with a focus on supporting vulnerable and disadvantaged individuals across England and Wales.
-Operating without a public website, the Trust works through trustee discretion to identify and support charities working in areas of social welfare, education, health, and community development.
-With annual giving typically ranging between £800,000 and £1.2 million, the Trust maintains a low public profile while making significant contributions to charitable causes.
+The Payback Time Trust is a private grant-making trust registered on 27 June 2012 by Peter and Kathleen Barcock to “payback” for their own good fortune and success by helping those less fortunate than themselves.
+Operating without a public website, the Trust works through trustee discretion to support charitable causes.
+With annual expenditure of approximately £130,000, the Trust maintains a low public profile whilst making contributions to charitable causes.
 The Trust is administered by Ludlow Trust Company Limited, a professional trust management firm that handles correspondence and grant administration.

 Funding Priorities